Fox-ML-infrastructure/Contracting_Docs/internal/CURRENT_AVAILABILITY.md

 - determining fit
 - preparing for future engagements

-However, **no formal or billable work** will begin until business insurance coverage is obtained.
+However, **no formal or billable work** will begin until Master Consulting Agreement (MCA) and Statement of Work (SOW) are finalized.
+If a client requires business insurance, it will be obtained before work begins on that engagement.

-Clients are welcome to initiate early conversations, and I will provide updates as each compliance milestone is completed.
+Clients are welcome to initiate early conversations.
+Insurance will be obtained on a per-engagement basis if required by client procurement or compliance requirements.